kymlu/eating-memories/src/pages/posts/shrimp-ball-dim-sum.md

           note: "if using a different sized sheet, scale the quantity based on the area of the sheets"
 ---

-Peel and devein the <span class="ingredient" data-id="1">shrimp</span>.
-Mince until it becomes a paste.
+Peel and devein <span class="ingredient" data-id="1">shrimp</span>.
+You can mince until it becomes a paste for a finer texture, or can dice into small pieces if you want it chunky.
-> Can also use a food processor.
+> If mincing, you can use a food processor.

-Peel and mince the <span class="ingredient" data-id="10">lotus root</span>.
+Dice <span class="ingredient" data-id="10">water chestnut</span>.
-> When prepping lotus root, if you leave it out for too long, the colour may darken significantly.
-Place cut lotus root in some water with a splash of vinegar and leave it there until you're ready to use it.
+> The original dish called for lotus root, but I tried it once and didn't like the texture.
 >
-> My initial trial used 1 pound of lotus root, but I think that it may have been too much.
-I like crunchy textures, so if I'd used less but cut them slightly larger, I may enjoy it more.
+> If you do use lotus root, note that if you leave it out for too long, the colour may darken significantly.
+Place cut lotus root in some water with a splash of vinegar and leave it there until you're ready to use it.

-Mince the <span class="ingredient" data-id="11">green onion</span>.
+Mince <span class="ingredient" data-id="11">garlic cloves</span>.
-> My dad doesn't like green onions and shrimp, and suggested using garlic instead.
+> I tried using green onions once, it didn't taste as good.

 Combine the all the **filling** and **seasoning** ingredients into a bowl.
 Mix in one direction until a sticky paste forms.
 > Can chill the mixture for 20 minutes to firm up the paste and make it easier to work with.